benitogr-code/gfx/readme.md

 # GFX

-An OpenGL sandbox project for learning different computer graphics concepts and tecniques.
+A work in progress OpenGL playground for learning different computer graphics concepts and tecniques.

 ### Prerequisites